uoftgasa/uoftgasa.github.io/markdown/index.md

 Part of your base [funding package](#funding-package) at UofT is a TAship in the fall and winter semesters.
 These TAships are 70 hours per semester, earning at a union specified rate in excess of $42/hour.
 Duties include running tutorials, holding office hours, running planetarium shows and observing nights, and marking assignments and tests, although they vary depending on the course you choose.

-In some cases, a professor you work with might prefer you focus solely on research instead of splitting your attention with Buy-outs
+In some cases, a professor you work with might prefer you focus solely on research instead of splitting your attention with teaching responsibilities.
+A professor may choose to buy you out of your teaching contract, taking on responsibility for your funding that would normally come from teaching.

+Conversely, you may wish to earn additional money on top of the base [funding package](#funding-package).
+Additional TAships may be available for you to take on, but you should consult with your supervisor on whether you ar em
+Buy-outs
 Summer/additional TAships
 ### Courses to TA